thindil/vim-ada/README.md

 Webpage: https://github.com/alpertuna/vim-header

 Easily adds brief author info and license headers.
-This plugin have added Ada and Tcl support plus have some custom configuration in `.vimrc` file.
+This plugin has added Ada and Tcl support plus have some custom configuration in `.vimrc` file.

 ### IndentLine